Leytonstone Exteriors

 The rear of the house was covered in failing paint and there was an outside toilet which needed to be removed.
 The masons from PGS Stone used the DOFF steam cleaning method to remove the paint without harming the London stock brickwork.
 A full height scaffold went up so the paint and all the old pointing which had been done - incorrectly - in concrete could be removed.
 They then completely repointed with lime mortar for a stunning result.

-Reclaimed bricks were sourced to lay a full brick patio.
-The side alley was re-tiled with salvaged Victorian quarry tiles in a diamond checkerboard pattern.
-The plinths were repaired and repainted.
-A roofing team completely rebuilt the roof of the side bay which had fallen into ruin.
-It now has new gutters and slate tiling.
+London stock bricks from the old outhouse along with matching ones sourced nearby were used to lay a brick patio.
+The side return was re-tiled with salvaged Victorian quarry tiles in a checkerboard pattern.
+The plinths were brought back to life too.
+A roofing team completely rebuilt the roof of the side bay which now has new gutters and slate tiling.